Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Methods

-However, there is one important artificial experience intervention in the training process.
-Limited by computational cost, the transverse stretch performance is sampled only once which could not ensure the performance distribution alignment between AA and CG models.
-Thus, manual test for optimized coefficients are required to check the performance distribution, and statistics of several optimized coefficients are performed inspired by Bridgette J. Befort et al\cite{befort2021machine}.
-The coefficients whose distribution is quite deviated are seen as unimportant factors, and only the coefficients with obvious tendency are kept as independent coefficients.
-These statistics-guided reduction procedures will be described in Results section.
+However, there was also important artificial intervention during the training process.
+The transverse stretch performance was sampled only once to control the cost, which was insufficient to ensure accuracy of the distribution levels between the AA and CG models.
+Therefore, manual tests for the optimized coefficients with the highest reward value were required to verify the performance distribution, and the optimized coefficients were analyzed, inspired by Befort et al.\cite{befort2021machine}.
+Only coefficients with significant tendencies rather than those without clear expectations were retained as independent coefficients.
+These statistics-guided reduction procedures are described in the ``Results'' section.